Kingdom of Lalitpur: 1722–1768

 Yoga Prakash Malla, of unknown ancestry, succeeded Mahindrasimha.
 He died in 1729 and then followed Vishnu Malla, a descendant of Srinivasa Malla.
 Vishnu Malla had married the daughter of Jagajjaya Malla of Kantipur to strengthen their friendship.
-Kantipur and Patan, with the help of Gorkha, attacked Bhadgaon several times during the reign of Vishnu Malla which suggests that the influence of Gorkha had started to become obvious in the valley.
+Kantipur and Patan, with the help of Gorkha, attacked Bhadgaon several times during the reign of Vishnu Malla, which suggests that the influence of Gorkha had started to become obvious in the valley.
 Vishnu Malla had appointed Rajya Prakash Malla, his brother-in-law, who was expelled by his brother Jaya Prakash Malla from Kantipur, as his heir.
 Rajya Prakash succeeded Vishnu Malla in 1745 but the Kajis (ministers) of Patan held more authority than the king.
 Worse than that, Prithvi Narayan Shah had started his unification campaign, and with Tanahu and Gorkha acting as catalysts, Patan went through a series of clashes against its own neighboring kingdoms.
-Rajya Prakash died in 1758 and was suceeded by Vishvajit Malla.
+Rajya Prakash died in 1758 and was succeeded by Vishvajit Malla.
 Vishvajit Malla is said to have been murdered, in 1760, by the Kajis on the account of having an illicit relationship with a daughter of a Kaji.
 It is also possible that he committed suicide due to the fear of the same.

-The Kajis constantly shuffled kings after Vishvajit Malla first installing Jaya Prakash Malla of Kantipur.
+The Kajis constantly shuffled kings after Vishvajit Malla first installed Jaya Prakash Malla of Kantipur.